testflows/TestFlows-WebSite/source/handbook/index.md

 ## Filtering By Tags In Code

-In your test program you can filter child tests by tags to control what tests are included or skipped by setting `only_tags` and `skip_tags` test attributes.
+In your test program, you can filter child tests by tags to control which tests are included or skipped by setting `only_tags` and `skip_tags` test attributes.

 ### `only_tags` and `skip_tags` Arguments

 When test is defined inline you can explicitly set filtering by tags using `only_tags` and `skip_tags` arguments.
-These arguments take [OnlyTags class] or [SkipTags class] object instances respectively that provide a convenient way to set these filters.
+These arguments take [OnlyTags class] or [SkipTags class] object instances, respectively, that provide a convenient way to set these filters.

 For example,